 Taking IT seriously

-Despite tablets’ growing popularity, laptops are still the UK’s most popular type of computer, appearing in over 80% of homes.1 HP is the most popular laptop brand followed by Acer, Lenovo and Dell.2
+Despite tablets’ growing popularity, laptops are still the UK’s most popular type of computer, appearing in over 80% of homes.
+HP is the most popular laptop brand followed by Lenovo then Acer.

 However, in early 2014 Sony sold its laptops business to a Japanese investment firm who is only making the VAIO models in Japan.
 That was followed by Samsung announcing in September that it too would stop selling laptops in Europe to concentrate on smartphones and tablets.

 Laptop, tablet or hybrid - which is for you?

 A laptop’s larger screen, full-sized keyboard and large hard drive make many tasks easier, and they’re great for browsing the web.

 - want to work on them, write long emails, organise files, and edit text documents, photos and spreadsheets

 - want to store files and photos on the device and access them without an internet connection